jdegoes/lambdaconf-2014-introgame/README.md

 # Introduction

-Welcome to Introduction to *Functional Game Programming with Scala*!
+Welcome to *Introduction to Functional Game Programming with Scala*!
 You're going to learn purely-functional programming by writing a fun little game.

 Games are some of the most stateful applications in existence!

-In fact, many games are really full-fledged simulations, in which almost every piece of data changes at every iteration!
+In fact, many games are really full-fledged simulations.
+Almost every piece of data changes at every iteration!

-Can you really use functional programming to write games?
-Absolutely!
-And this session is here to show you how.
+Can you really use pure functional programming to write games?
+The answer is yes, and this workshop is here to show you how.

 We're going to focus on writing a text-based RPG (or adventure game, if you like).
-This removes the need to create and animate graphics and puts the focus on handling state in a functional way.
+This way, you won't need to create or animate graphics, and you can focus on the essence of handling state in a functional way.

 Ready?
-Let's begin!
+Good, let's begin!

 # The Game Loop

 At the center of every game is something called a *game loop*.
+The game loop handles input and updates the state of the game.

-In an imperative style, the game loop might be written as a `while` loop:
+In an imperative style, we could write a game loop using a `while` loop:

 ```scala
 var executing = true